Benestar/asparagus/README.md

 }
 ```

+### Unions

+More complex queries can be built by using subgraphs or subqueries.
+To create a new subgrapho or
+subquery, you can call `QueryBuilder::newSubgraph` or `QueryBuilder::newSubquery`. `GraphBuilder`
+supports all graph functions also supported by `QueryBuilder` and it will return itself as well.
 If alternative conditions should be matched, you can use `QueryBuilder::union` to specify several
 graph patterns which are all allowed.